fomenta/TaxCalc/Readme.rst

 	A Tax Library: https://github.com/commerceguys/tax

 However, I am going to take a different path.
-The Scalability has been based on a data-driven approach.
+Scalability's been based on a data-driven approach.

 A repository (which can be a database or, simply, a set of json/xml files) will hold detailed information on tax calculation for each country or a combination of variables.